ElsevierSoftwareX/SOFTX_2018_153/README.txt

 This program assumes that you have either Mac OS X, Linux, or Windows with Cygwin or Git Bash, as well as Mathematica.
-If you don't have Mathematica, then you can still use the program to generate the Mathematica code that would calculate the Hilbert-Kunz multiplicity and F-signature, but you won't be able to actually calculate concrete values.
+If you don't have Mathematica, then you can still use the program to generate the Mathematica code that would calculate the Hilbert-Kunz multiplicity and F-signature.
+However, you won't be able to actually calculate concrete values.

 To start, you need to have Clozure Common Lisp (the interpreter for the programming language used in this project) in the program root directory.

-Unless you downloaded the source code directly from Gitlab, it should already come with Clozure, and you can skip the next few paragraphs.
-If you did get it from Gitlab, then read on to see how to install Clozure, or tell the program where to locate an existing installation.
+Unless you downloaded the source code directly from Gitlab, the package should already come with Clozure, and you can skip the next few paragraphs (up to "Once you have Clozure in place...").
+If you did download it from Gitlab, then read on to see how to install Clozure or tell the program where to locate an existing installation.

-If you are a programmer with very good taste in programming languages and already have Clozure installed somewhere else, then you can replace the ccl-name script under the src directory with your own script that outputs the path to your installation, as described below in section 4.
+If you use Lisp and already have Clozure installed somewhere else, then you can replace the ccl-name script under the src directory with your own script that outputs the path to your installation, as described below in section 4.

-If not, you can get Clozure Common Lisp from: https://ccl.clozure.com/download.html
+If not, you can download Clozure Common Lisp from: https://ccl.clozure.com/download.html

 When you extract the files from the tarball/zip file, the result might be either a directory called something like "ccl-1.11.5-linuxx86" (possibly with a different version number and/or OS name), or just a directory called "ccl".
 What you want is for the directory called just "ccl" to be in the root directory of this program.
-If you got the longer version, then "ccl" should be inside that directory.
+If you have the longer version, then "ccl" should be inside that directory.

 Once you have Clozure in place, you can compile the code from the terminal by